aws-quickstart/cdk-eks-blueprints/docs/getting-started.md

 ### Validate deployments.

-To validate your deployments, leverage `kubectl port-forwarding` to access the `guestbook-ui` service for `team-burnham`.
+To validate your deployments, leverage `kubectl port-forwarding` to access the `guestbook-ui` service for `team-riker`.

 ```
-kubectl port-forward svc/guestbook-ui -n team-burnham 4040:80
+kubectl port-forward svc/guestbook-ui -n team-riker 4040:80
 ```

 Open up `localhost:4040` in your browser and you should see the application.